 3. Navigate to the IP address of your Synology NAS and port 8096 to launch Emby.

 1. Select your preferred language and proceed.

 2. Create your user account.

-3. Select your Content Type, then add the folders that we mapped earlier.
+3. Select your Content Type, then add folders for each content type (where we gave permission earlier).